rgnter/mth/README.md

 - cartesian to polar coordinates
 - cartesian to spherical coordinates
 - polar to cartesian coordinates
-- shperical to cartesian coordinates
+- spherical to cartesian coordinates
 - Yaw to degrees
 - Pitch to degrees
 - Degrees to yaw